 What is your estimated print volume?
 (Usually stated in either sheets or square feet)

-Do you want 36-inch output or perhaps another size?
+Do you want a 36-inch output or perhaps another size?

 What kind of print speed would serve you best?